Project Materials

 Inability to Identify Purpose of Science in Research

 Another problem, which is closely related to the previous one, is the purpose of science in the research process.
 How scientific research is organized and the reasons for its development is directly related to the application of scientific knowledge to the solution of specific problems, be these identified by the researcher himself, by the scientific community, or by society as a whole.
-To highlight this problem, take a look at the fads which researchers adhere from time to time, and that not only means being present on the most side of scientific research but also obtain the necessary resources to investigate.
+To highlight this problem, take a look at the fads which researchers adhere from time to time, and that not only means being present on the most active side of scientific research but also obtain the necessary resources to investigate.
 Nowadays, then, if someone works in an area of scientific research, however pure it may seem, in reality, they do it in the context of its applicability.
 The development of the most powerful branches of modern biology, genetics, and immunology, has been due mainly to the need to find answers to problems such as Cancer or Acquired Immune Deficiency Syndrome (AIDS).

 Poor Design of Many Studies